AaronBunch/MazeSolver/README.md

 maze.verify_maze()
 maze.solve_maze()
 ```
-The maze file should be a text file with lines of equal length.
+The maze file should be a text file with lines of equal length, and exactly one
-By default 0 -> wall, 1 -> path, 'S' -> start, and 'D' ->
+start and one destination character.
+By default 0 -> wall, 1 -> path, 'S' ->
+start, and 'D' -> destination.
+These defaults can be changed with keyword
+arguments when the MazeSolver object is instantiated.
+The maze should be
-destination.
-If there is no border wall around the maze, one
+completely bordered by wall.
+If a border wall is missing, one is silently added.
-is added.
-See the test mazes in this repository.
-A small maze
+See test mazes 'test_maze_10\*.txt' in this repository.
+Maze templates of
-template is also provided.
+various sizes are provided.

 The solve_maze() method returns the original maze marked with the shortest path
 from start to finish.
 As a progress indicator, it prints to the screen the path